AlbertoRosado1/legacysim/doc/user/building.rst

 Building
 ========

-The software stack is rather complicated. **Obiwan** is a wrapper around **legacypipe**, which has many dependences.
+The software stack is rather complicated. **legacysim** is a wrapper around **legacypipe**, which has many dependences.
 So there are two methods for installing everything, Docker and from scratch.

-Obiwan with Docker
+legacysim with Docker
 ------------------

-Docker is the preferred method, as **Obiwan** can be run from a laptop and NERSC using the same Docker image.
+Docker is the preferred method, as **legacysim** can be run from a laptop and NERSC using the same Docker image.
 The Docker image is available on :dockerroot:`Docker Hub <>`.

 On your laptop